-Why are hard hadronic interactions often analyzed in terms of (pseudo-)rapidity ?
+Why are hadronic interactions often analyzed in terms of (pseudo-)rapidity ?

-Angular variables depend on each other: jacobian transformations relate all distributions; however, y looks "natural" (and produces simpler plots).
+Angular variables depend on each other : jacobian transformations relate all distributions; however, y looks "natural" (and produces simpler plots).

-• The "Feynman argument" :

-- at high-pT the real interaction happens at parton level; - the values of the parton momenta vary for each event, but they are (in 1st approx) along z; - therefore y is the correct variable in the lab., e.g. for jets and IVB analysis. - The "Rutherford argument" : - σ is a mixture of processes, with many t-dependences, indistinguishable on an event-by-event basis;
+- The "Feynman argument" : - at high-p_T the real interaction happens at parton level; - the values of the parton momenta vary for each event, but they are (in 1st approx) along z; - therefore y is the correct variable in the lab., e.g. for jets and IVB analysis. - The "Rutherford argument" : - in the parton CM, the scattering is dominated by t-channel processes; - ➤ the dominant processes are NOT flat in y, but $\propto t^{-2}$;

-- ➤ the dominant processes are t-channel (in the parton CM), almost flat in y (∞ t-2). - > the rapidity, which expands the scale at $\theta \approx 0^{\circ}$ is welcome : d $\sigma$ /dy is ~ flat.
+- σ is a mixture of processes, with many t-dependences, indistinguishable on an event-by-event basis; - > the rapidity, which expands the scale at $\theta \approx 0^{\circ}$ is welcome : d σ /dy is ~ flat.